 On this site, we talk a lot about the why and how to do a frugivore diet, but real-life examples and results are more valuable than a million words!
 I have hugely improved my own health, but I am not great at sharing personal experience, practical applications, or tracking success – which is why I refer to people who do!
-I burn for the big picture in nature and build a bridge between dietary practice and science.

 There are a growing number of raw vegans and fruit-based people that report their experiences and knowledge.
 Each one has a slightly unique view that is reflected in their books, videos, and more.